 While fluctuations in blood pressure can be dangerous, medications and lifestyle changes can manage the situation.

-After a doctor determines the cause of changing blood pressure, they will help to develop a treatment plan.
-A person should have their blood pressure checked regularly.
+After a doctor determines the cause of changing blood pressure, they will help develop a treatment plan.

 Follow the advice of doctors and take medicines as prescribed.